pb33f/libopenapi/README.md

 `libopenapi` is the result of years of learning and battle testing OpenAPI in golang.
 This library represents what would have been created, if we knew then - what we know now.

+## what-changed: a complete diff engine

+Compare Swagger and OpenAPI documents for all changes made across the specification.
+Every detail is checked across all versions of OpenAPI and returns a simple to navigate report of every single change made.

+Everything modified, added or removed is reported, complete with original/new values, line numbers and columns.

 > Need to know which **line**, or **column** number a key or value for something is? **`libopenapi` has you covered**.

 ## Comes with an Index and a Resolver